Denison Mines Corp (DNN) Shares Plummet Below 1-Year High - News Heater

-Denison Mines Corp (AMEX: DNN)’s stock price has plunge by -3.03relation to previous closing price of 1.65.
-Nevertheless, the company has seen a 4.58% surge in its stock price over the last five trading sessions.
+Denison Mines Corp (AMEX: DNN)’s stock price has decreased by -2.23 compared to its previous closing price of 1.57.
+However, the company has seen a -4.06% decrease in its stock price over the last five trading sessions.
 Zacks Investment Research reported 2023-11-03 that Denison Mine’s (DNN) third-quarter 2023 results are likely to reflect declines in toll milling revenues, higher general and administrative expenses, and exploration and evaluation costs.

 Is It Worth Investing in Denison Mines Corp (AMEX: DNN) Right Now?

-, and the 36-month beta value for DNN is at 1.79.
-Analysts have varying views on the stock, with 4 analysts rating it as a “buy,” 2 rating it as “overweight,” 1 as “hold,” and 0 as “sell.”
+Denison Mines Corp (AMEX: DNN) has a price-to-earnings ratio that is above its average at 34.89x. and a 36-month beta value of 1.78.
+Opinions on the stock are mixed, with 4 analysts rating it as a “buy,” 2 as “overweight,” 1 as “hold,” and 0 as “sell.”

 In today's chaotic marketplace, the biggest gains will come from some currently-small companies that pass by older, larger businesses still stuck in a pre-pandemic world.
 The trick is figuring out which small caps will be tomorrow's winners.
 That's why StockWire News has put together a special Wealth Building Report, highlighting 3 small cap stocks set to soar in 2023.